 In a recent project (see Author's Note), we encoded the floor plan for a retail superstore (98,000 1-foot grids), translating the fixtures into absolute barriers and congested areas into relative barriers.
 Shelving locations were identified on each fixture and linked to product codes.
 The checkout records for each market basket were used to "place" each item purchased on the appropriate shelf.
-These visitation points were evaluated for the "plausible" path used to collect the items between the door to the cash register.
+These visitation points were evaluated for the "plausible" path used to collect the items between the front door and the cash register at the exit.